theodore-s-beers/feruca/README.md

 be skipped.
 If you look at the `conformance` function in the tests module, you will see that any line containing a surrogate code point is passed over.

-## Bincode
+## Data files

-The binary files included with feruca represent hash tables of Unicode data.
-They are generated in a separate repository, [feruca-mapper](https://github.com/theodore-s-beers/feruca-mapper), and serialized using [bincode](https://docs.rs/bincode/).
-You can rebuild them yourself, if you prefer.
+The binary files in `src/data` contain generated Unicode collation and normalization tables.
+They're generated in a separate repository, [feruca-mapper](https://github.com/theodore-s-beers/feruca-mapper), and serialized using [postcard](https://docs.rs/postcard/).
+You can rebuild them yourself if you prefer.

 ## Licensing